rodigu/rodigu.github.io/docs/posts/setting-up/index.md

 ## testing out

-originally, i attempted to use jekyll [^1], at it is already integrated into github. however, after some frustration (as had happened years ago when i tried it), i decided to look for a different blog building tool.
+originally, i attempted to use jekyll [^1], at it is already integrated into github pages. however, after some frustration (as had happened years ago when i tried it), i decided to look for a different blog building tool.